RisingStack/react-easy-state/README.md

 ## Introduction

-Easy State consists of two wrapper functions only. `store` creates state stores and `view` creates reactive components, which re-render whenever state stores are mutated.
-The rest is just plain JavaScript.
+Easy State consists of two wrapper functions only. `store` creates state stores and `view` creates reactive components, which re-render when state stores are mutated.
+The rest is just plain JavaScript, that you already know.

 ```js
 import React from 'react'